Sharif-University-ESRLab/spring2025-yocto-watchdog/Readme.md

 The roles within this architecture are clearly defined:

-1.  **Main Embedded System (Raspberry Pi)**: This device acts as the I2C bus master. [cite_start]It is responsible for initiating communication with and reading data from the sensor[cite: 165].
+1.  **Main Embedded System (Raspberry Pi)**: This device acts as the I2C bus master.
+It is responsible for initiating communication with and reading data from the sensor.
-2.  **Watchdog System (Raspberry Pi)**: This is the core of our project. [cite_start]It is connected to the same I2C bus but acts as a passive listener or "sniffer"[cite: 166].
-It does not initiate transactions or interfere with the primary communication. [cite_start]Its sole purpose is to capture and analyze all traffic to identify and report anomalies[cite: 166].
+2.  **Watchdog System (Raspberry Pi)**: This is the core of our project.
+It is connected to the same I2C bus but acts as a passive listener or "sniffer".
+It does not initiate transactions or interfere with the primary communication.
+Its sole purpose is to capture and analyze all traffic to identify and report anomalies.
-3.  **Sensor (I2C Device)**: This device acts as the I2C bus slave. [cite_start]It responds to requests from the Main Embedded System[cite: 165].
+3.  **Sensor (I2C Device)**: This device acts as the I2C bus slave.
+It responds to requests from the Main Embedded System.

 This separation of concerns allows the primary system to perform its tasks without the overhead of self-monitoring, while the dedicated watchdog ensures high-integrity, non-intrusive supervision of the communication channel.